Inflation, gas prices looming over sports biz, concessions - WHIZ News

 The brothers got something to eat a couple hours before the game.
 Dave Coyne, 47, normally stays away from the concessions at Soldier Field, but “I only had to pay for myself tonight,” he said.
 “I didn’t have a kid or my wife with me.”

-That’s the calculus in play as fans balance their favorite sporting events — the games they missed desperately during the COVID-19 pandemic — with persistently high inflation and gas prices that loom over everything these days.
+That’s the calculus in play as fans balance their favorite sporting events — the games they missed desperately at the onset of the COVID-19 pandemic — with persistently high inflation and gas prices that loom over everything these days.

 U.S. inflation jumped 8.2% in September from a year ago, the government reported this month.
 That’s not far from a four-decade high of 9.1% in June.
 Higher prices for housing, food and medical care were among the largest contributors to the rise.